 How we collect your personal information

-From time to time, we may also collect personal information from third parties including, but not limited to:
+Sometimes, we may also collect your personal information from third parties including, but not limited to:

 - other government entities

 - our service providers